Quoiba, Tasmania

 It is a residential and industrial suburb located on the south western side of the Mersey River.

 The suburb contains an industrial area with cardboard manufacturers, a cannery, vegetable packaging site and livestock sale yards.

-The Mersey Vale Lawn Cemetery (1968 onwards) and Mersey Gardens Chapel are located in the suburb.
+The Mersey Vale Memorial Park (1968 onwards) and Mersey Gardens Chapel are located in the suburb.

 Horsehead creek runs through the suburb.

 Kelcey Tier Green Belt lookout has views over Devonport.

 History

 Quoiba was gazetted as a locality in 1962.
 The locality was previously known as Spreyton Station.
 The current name was first used about 1942.
 It is believed to be an Aboriginal word for "wombat".

 Quoiba livestock records have been held since 1919.

 The railway line from Devonport to nearby Spreyton closed in 1957 after the opening of the Station at Quoiba in 1956; previously Quoiba was a siding from 1942.

 An Ovaltine factory was situated in Quoiba and the factory workers rode the train from 1942 from Devonport.

 Vegetable processing facilities were built by Heinz in 1950; these were later taken over by Simplot in 1995.